CiiruNgunjiri/airbnb-clone-project/README.md

 ### Containerization and CI/CD
 Docker is used to create consistent development and deployment environments, while CI/CD pipelines automate testing and deployment processes.
 This streamlines development workflows and improves reliability.
+---

+## API Security

+### Authentication
+Authentication ensures that only legitimate users can access the platform by verifying their identity through secure login mechanisms such as JWT (JSON Web Tokens) or OAuth.
+This protects user accounts from unauthorized access and safeguards personal information.

+### Authorization
+Authorization controls user permissions, ensuring that users can only perform actions they are allowed to, such as managing their own properties or bookings.
+This prevents unauthorized data access and modification, maintaining data integrity and privacy.

+### Rate Limiting
+Rate limiting restricts the number of API requests a user or client can make within a certain time frame.
+This helps prevent abuse, such as brute force attacks or denial-of-service (DoS) attacks, protecting the platform’s availability and performance.

+### Data Encryption
+Sensitive data, including passwords and payment information, is encrypted both in transit (using HTTPS/TLS) and at rest.
+Encryption safeguards confidential information against interception and unauthorized access.

+### Input Validation and Sanitization
+All incoming data is validated and sanitized to prevent injection attacks, such as SQL injection or cross-site scripting (XSS).
+This ensures the application remains secure from common vulnerabilities.

+### Secure Payment Processing
+Payment transactions are handled through secure, PCI-compliant gateways with additional verification steps to protect financial data and prevent fraud.

+---

+Security is crucial in this project to protect user data, maintain trust, ensure safe financial transactions, and provide a reliable and robust platform.
+Implementing these measures helps prevent data breaches, unauthorized access, and service disruptions, which are essential for a successful booking platform.

+---

 This repository will serve as the foundation for building and maintaining the backend services of the Airbnb Clone application.